 For Penguin Eggs

 Everything about this album is an absolute, unqualified, unbridled delight.
 It’s four women who live in Boykin, Alabama, and take part in a quilting tradition that began in the 19th century.
-They sing while they quilt, and the music is polished by all the needles and the threads and the stories and the fat quarters and the time.
+They sing while they quilt, and the songs are polished just as the needles are, through endless passes through the fabric of their lives.
 “Quilting is a healing,” says China Pettway, one of the four.
 “I think quilting and singing is healing for our soul.”
-The way she does it, it most certainly is.

-It’s a recording made recently, but recorded in analogue on a portable reel-to-reel Ampex 601, of the kind used to make all those field recordings that have since become the canon of North American folk music.
-The women have never been recorded before now, but thanks to this, people all over the world will hear them, because this is the kind of recording that people are going to share.
-It’s joyful, humourous, mysterious, wise.
-Just as the tradition of field recording, it’s like listening through a cosmic keyhole onto another reality, and it’s hard not to think that it’s a better one, despite the pain that has informed the African American signing traditions that it’s such a brilliant example of.
+This is a recording made recently, but in analogue on a portable reel-to-reel Ampex 601.
+It’s the same equipment used to make all those field recordings—per the Lomaxes—that have formed the canon of North American folk music.
+Inconceivably, these women have never been recorded before now.
+But thanks to this, people all over the world will hear them, because this is the kind of recording that people are going to share, and rightly so.
+It’s joyful, humorous, mysterious, wise.
+As with the entire tradition of field recording, it’s like listening through a cosmic keyhole onto another reality.
+It’s hard not to think that it’s a better one, despite the pain that has informed the African-American signing traditions that it exemplifies.